Theme

 What appears notable

-Based on the official repository and docs, the main point of interest is the combination of multi-agent workflow structure with tracing, guardrails, sessions, tools, and realtime-oriented features in one framework surface.
+Based on the official repository and docs, what readers may want to notice is the combination of multi-agent workflow structure with tracing, guardrails, sessions, tools, and realtime-oriented features in one framework surface.

 Before using